Posted in Aja KiPro, Compression, Gene Siskel Film Center on Tuesday, February 25th, 2014

 Portable hard drives are typically bus-powered (no AC adapter) and small enough to almost fit in the back pocket of the average pair of jeans.
-This convenience comes at a price and with capacity limitations—portable hard drives are more expensive than their desktop counterparts, and at the moment they don’t hold more than 2 TB.
+This convenience comes at a price and with capacity limitations—portable hard drives are more expensive than their desktop counterparts, and they generally don’t hold more than 2 TB.
 Because they aren’t powered externally they can lose connectivity if the computer’s Firewire or USB bus has power issues.
-For this reason, they are not quite as stable and reliable as desktop hard drives.
+For this reason, they are not as stable and reliable as desktop hard drives.
 Desktop hard drives must be powered externally, often with chunky “wall-wart” AC adapters.
 They are much more cost-effective in terms of storage capacity than portable drives, and they are typically more stable in terms of connectivity.
-Bus-powered drives are great for backing up, transferring files and light prodution For maximum performance, stability and affordability we recommend plug-in desktop drives over bus-powered portable drives.
+Bus-powered drives are great for backing up, transferring files and light production.
+For maximum performance, stability and affordability, we recommend plug-in desktop drives over bus-powered portable drives.

 FIREWIRE vs. ESATA vs. USB vs. THUNDERBOLT